MEET THE TEAM

 Emily Neuhofs is a third-year psychology student with a certificate in bioethics.
 She is very interested in helping people and helping people better understand the world around them.
 Emily enjoys hanging out with friends and working out.

-Cali is a first year Master's in Applied Psychology (MAP) student at UC focusing on Community Psychology.
-She graduated from the University of Cincinnati in 2018 with a degree in Psychology and Women’s, Gender, and Sexuality Studies.
-She spent the past year working for AmeriCorps on a project evaluating the impact of art therapy for the homeless veteran population.
-She hopes to graduate in Spring of 2020 and work towards community building through local non profits.
+Cali graduated from UC with a Master's in Applied Psychology, with a focus on Community Psychology.
+She graduated from the University of Cincinnati in 2018 with a Bachelor's degree in Psychology and Women’s, Gender, and Sexuality Studies.
+Between earning her Bachelor's and Master's degrees, she spent a year working for AmeriCorps on a project evaluating the impact of art therapy for the homeless veteran population.
+Cali's interests include working towards community-building through local non-profits.

-Maria is a Master’s student in the University of Cincinnati’s Mental Health Counseling program and has a Bachelor’s degree in Environmental Science.
-She is passionate about combining environmental education and community empowerment experiences in order to carry out participatory action research geared towards environmental justice.
-Maria has previously presented research regarding the Flint Water Crisis and building multicultural capacity in environmental organizations.
-Currently, Maria is assisting the Collaborative Sustainability Lab on utilizing community water-resource mapping as an organizational technique in Jacmel, Haiti.
-Her hope is to explore community mapping as a tool for creating sustainable change towards environmental equity.
+Maria earned her Master’s in Mental Health Counseling from the University of Cincinnati, and previously earned her Bachelor’s degree in Environmental Science.
+After being involved in the Collaborative Sustainability Lab, she went on to pursue doctoral studies in sociology at the University of Kentucky.
+Maria is passionate about combining environmental education and community empowerment experiences in order to carry out participatory action research geared towards environmental justice.
+Maria previously presented research regarding the Flint Water Crisis and building multicultural capacity in environmental organizations.
+Maria's interests also include community mapping as a tool for creating sustainable change towards environmental equity.
+While in the lab, Maria assisted in utilizing community water-resource mapping as an organizational technique in Jacmel, Haiti.
 Outside of the lab, Maria enjoys getting lost; Whether it's in the forest, a good book, or on her yoga mat.